leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 - Grant access if the user has some role
 - Grant access if the user has some capability

-New custom rules can be added:
+New custom rules can be added, such as:

 - Grant access by IP
-- Grant access by header/value present in the request
+- Grant access by validating some header from the request
-- Grant access if user is PRO
+- Grant access if user has a PRO membership
 - Grant access on weekends only
 - Anything